 11 Days / 10 Nights / 18 Meals

-Tour begins at 2:00 pm at your Glasgow hotel.
-Tour the highlights of Glasgow and discover its unique history with a visit to the oldest house in the city, Provand's Lordship.
-In the evening join your group for a welcome drink before dinner.
+Tour begins at 2:00 PM at your hotel near Glasgow.
+Tour the highlights of Glasgow and discover its unique history with a visit to the oldest house in the city, Provand’s Lordship.
+In the evening, join your group for a welcome drink before dinner.

 Drive along the famous Loch Lomond, renowned for its unsurpassed beauty.
 Visit Inveraray Castle, home of the 12th Duke of Argyll.
 Tour the elaborately decorated castle containing an armory, many historic relics, and a portrait collection.
 Stop in Inveraray for lunch on your own, then enjoy some free time to explore Oban.

 Enjoy a scenic tour of Harris, which boasts a wide variety of landscapes.
 Visit Horgabost and Luskentyre beaches, then head to Tarbert.
 Go behind the scenes at the Isle of Harris Distillery to witness the distilling operation and enjoy a sample.
 Then enjoy some free time for lunch.
-Travel on to Stornoway for a panoramic tour, followed by dinner at your hotel.
+See Stornoway for a panoramic tour, followed by dinner at your hotel.

-Sightsee around the Isle of Lewis, a relatively flat island with many picturesque sandy beaches and rugged coastline.
+Sightsee around the Isle of Lewis, an island of exciting contrasts and rugged landscapes.
 Experience history and heritage at Gearrannan Blackhouse Village, a former community converted to a museum and visitor center.
 Located above Loch an Duin, visit Dun Carloway Broch, which dates back over 2000 years.
-Continue exploring with a stop to marvel a tthe ancient Callanish Standing Stones, which date from 2000 BC.
-At Bosta Beach see the Iron Age House, a reconstructed Iron-Age dwellling.
+Continue exploring with a stop to marvel at the ancient Callanish Standing Stones, which date from 2000 BC.
+At Bosta Beach see the Iron Age House, a reconstructed Iron-Age dwelling.
 Return to Stornoway for a free evening to dine and explore on your own.